 Many parents may not know that federal agencies have regulated toy safety for decades.

-- U.S. toymakers must follow a set of mandatory safety rules and regulations under the Consumer Product Safety Act and the CPSIA, including the CPSC’s adoption of a slightly modified version of ASTM F963 – Standard Consumer Safety Specification for Toy Safety.
-ASTMF963 includes test methods and requirements related to chemical and material safety.
-The toy industry also continually reviews this standard as well as additional, voluntary standards to keep pace with new child development research, medical and toy-related incident data, risk assessment techniques, science and manufacturing innovations.
+- U.S. toymakers must follow a set of mandatory safety rules and regulations under the Consumer Product Safety Act and the CPSIA.
+The CPSC’s ASTMF963-17 is the standard for toy safety.4 ASTMF963-17 includes test methods and requirements related to chemical and material safety.
+The toy industry also continually reviews this standard as well as additional, voluntary standards to keep pace with new child development research, medical and toy-related incident data, risk assessment techniques, science and manufacturing innovations.5

 - CPSC requires children’s products to be certified in compliance with the law.
-This means testing by CPSC-approved, third-party labs, which analyze toys and other products, determine whether certain chemicals are present in hazardous amounts and if relevant safety regulations are met.
+This means testing by CPSC-approved, third-party labs that analyze toys and other products, determine whether certain chemicals are present in hazardous amounts and if relevant safety regulations are met.6

-- If a toy manufacturing company changes a toy’s components – for example, re-designs a toy truck with faster, new wheels or uses a different color or brand of paint – then manufacturers need to certify again.
-Certification will involve third-party laboratory re-testing of either the new component or the whole toy.
+- If a toy manufacturing company changes a toy’s components—for example, re-designs a toy truck with faster, new wheels or uses a different color or brand of paint—then manufacturers need to certify again.
+Certification will typically involve third-party laboratory re-testing of either the new component or the whole toy.

-- Finally, all toys sold in the U.S. must comply with more than 100 toy safety regulations tests, and requirements designed to protect children at play, including the Federal Hazardous Substances Act and the Consumer Product Safety Act, as well as the CPSIA.
-Among other protections, these regulations make it illegal to sell toys or children’s products containing substances harmful to children and to which they might be exposed.
+- Finally, toys sold in the U.S. must comply with more than 100 toy safety regulations tests and requirements designed to help protect children at play, including the Federal Hazardous Substances Act7 and the Consumer Product Safety Act8, as well as the CPSIA.
+Among other protections, these regulations make it illegal to sell toys or children’s products containing certain substances harmful to children and to which they might be exposed.

-- If you have concerns about a specific toy’s safety or are wondering if it has been recalled, you can check the list of recalls on the CPSC website.
+- If you have concerns about a specific toy’s safety or are wondering if it has been recalled, you can check the list of recalls on the CPSC website.9